 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Thank you for your feedback in the Psychologically Safe Team Assessment.
 As part of our continual improvement, we’ll now engage in a team agreement process.
-This will allow you to tell me what kind of team environment is ideal for us and how we can better consider differences of opinion and resolve conflict more respectfully and effectively."
+This'll allow you to tell me what kind of team environment's ideal for us and how we can better consider differences of opinion and resolve conflict more respectfully and effectively."

 9. All team members are held accountable for their behaviour.

-There could be many reasons why an employee’s behaviour is problematic.
-Whether it's related to a mental health issue, a life stressor or conflict in the workplace, it’s important that you address the behaviour in such a way that it no longer has a negative impact on others.
+There could be many reasons why an employee’s behaviour’s problematic.
+Whether it's related to a mental health issue, a life stressor or conflict at work, it’s important that you address the behaviour in such a way that it no longer has a negative impact on others.
 Developing employee plans for leaders provides you with a step-by-step guide to developing solutions to work-related behavioural issues.

 Explore further